samtools/htscodecs/README.md

 where these separators are, so they must be passed in via the `fqz_rec` struct.

-For now there are two length fields (just set them the same?), but this will be changed.
-The reason is one holds the actual length and the other the quality string length as encoded in CRAM; this may be subtly different depending on the CRAM features being encoded, but it's this latter value that matters.
+The summation of length fields should match the input uncomp_size field.
+Note the len fields may not actually be the length of the original sequences as some CRAM features may additional quality values (eg the "B" feature).

 It can also be beneficial to supply per-record flags so fqzcomp can determine whether orientation (complement strand) helps and whether